ESG DATA QUALITY

 What is the proposed timeline?

-The first meeting of the TWG was held on December 11, 2018.
-The second meeting was held on January 22, 2019 with minutes forthcoming.
-This will be followed by an in-person meeting in New York on March 7, 2019 and will be followed by an online meeting on May 7, 2019.
+The first meeting of the TWG was held on December 11, 2018 and the second on January 22, 2019.
+An in-person meeting was held in New York on March 7, 2019 and will be followed by an online meeting on May 7, 2019.